Fungibility of Bitcoin

 #1: "The fact a UTXO can be clean or tainted means all bitcoin are non-fungible."

-This argument is invalid because it is not characterizing bitcoin, it is characterizing the subjective interpretation (clean or tainted) of specific UTXOs (unspent transaction outputs).
-There are many subjective reasons people might view your money as tainted, or not accept your money in form of payment.
-It could be that they are prejudiced against you personally, or your gold coin has a dent but otherwise is essentially the same, or perhaps a merchant does not accept gold coins from country X. These things affect the liquidity of a coin, but not the fungibility of gold itself.
-The ability to discriminate against a bitcoin UTXO does not mean the substance of bitcoin is non-fungible.
+This argument is invalid because it describes the subjective interpretation (clean or tainted) of specific UTXOs (unspent transaction outputs), not the actual substance of bitcoin itself.
+There are many subjective reasons people might view money as tainted or refuse to accept it in payment.
+They might be prejudiced against you personally, your gold coin could have a dent but is otherwise the same, or a merchant might not accept gold coins from a particular country.
+These factors affect a coin's liquidity, but not its fungibility.
+The ability to discriminate against a bitcoin UTXO does not make bitcoin itself non-fungible.

 Monero

-Nothing is completely immune to discrimination or liquidity differences, this includes privacy coins like Monero.
-Monero promoters cry foul on bitcoin's transparency as a death knell for its fungibility, not realizing Monero has the same problem with a small difference.
+Nothing is entirely immune to discrimination or liquidity differences, not even privacy coins like Monero.
+Monero advocates criticize bitcoin's transparency as a death knell for its fungibility, without realizing Monero faces the same issue with a slight variation.

-The only difference between Monero and bitcoin is its history is limited to the current holder for Monero.
-In other words, its surface area for discrimination is smaller, but what is a fraction of infinity?
-People can still find infinite reasons to discriminate against certain transactions as tainted.
-The current spender can be discriminated against, even if they are anonymous; or specifically because they are anonymous.
-Monero coins can still be tainted by their owners.
-Anonymity can also be the basis for discrimination as we've seen by some exchanges refusing to service Monero trading.
+The only difference between Monero and bitcoin is that Monero’s history is limited to the current holder.
+This reduces the potential for discrimination but only by a small margin.
+People can still find infinite reasons to discriminate against transactions.
+The current spender can be discriminated against, even if they are anonymous, or specifically because they are anonymous.
+Anonymity can be a basis for discrimination, as we’ve seen with some exchanges refusing to trade Monero.

 #2: "Every Bitcoin has its own provenance or history, its chain of title, making it a Non-Fungible Token."